MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/oauth-implicit-grant-flow.md

   - D365Portals
 ---

-# Use OAuth 2.0 Implicit grant flow within your portal
+# Use OAuth 2.0 implicit grant flow within your portal

-This feature allows a customer to make client-side calls to external APIs and secure them by using OAuth Implicit grant flow.
-It provides an endpoint to obtain secure access tokens that will contain user identity information to be used by external APIs for authorization following OAuth 2.0 Implicit grant flow.
+This feature allows a customer to make client-side calls to external APIs and secure them by using OAuth implicit grant flow.
+It provides an endpoint to obtain secure access tokens that will contain user identity information to be used by external APIs for authorization following OAuth 2.0 implicit grant flow.
 The identity information of a signed-in user is passed in a secured manner to the external AJAX calls.
-This would not only help developers to pass authentication context but will also help users to secure their APIs by using this mechanism.
+This will not only help developers to pass authentication context but will also help users to secure their APIs by using this mechanism.

-OAuth 2.0 Implicit grant flow supports endpoints that a client can call to get an ID token.
+OAuth 2.0 implicit grant flow supports endpoints that a client can call to get an ID token.
 Two endpoints are used for this purpose: [authorize](#authorize-endpoint-details) and [token](#token-endpoint-details).

 ## Authorize endpoint details